-It was written by American composer, at that time Roman Catholic priest, and and later children's educator Jack Miffleton (b TBA).
+It was written by American Roman Catholic musician, composer, some-time Catholic priest and later children's educator and retirement-home operator, Jack Miffleton (b TBA).

 The song was included in his album From Earthenware Jars which was released by World Library Publications in 1975 and included (incorrectly called From Earthware Jars) in his dissertation at Jesuit School of Theology at Berkeley (ref).